 So many businesses have struggled to survive due to all kinds of challenges.
 The fact is that small businesses can face several types of challenges during operation, and one of such challenges is insurance.

-The standard liability for most businesses fall under liability and protection for employees.
-Home-based business and commercial operations can have similar liability requirements with a different scope.
+The standard liability for most businesses falls under liability and protection for employees.
+Home-based business and commercial operations can have similar liability requirements with different scopes.

 The following types of insurance should be in every small business owner’s portfolio of protection.

 #1.)
 Liability insurance

 Liability insurance comes in several types and flavours.
 General liability insurance is the standard product used for any incidents that may require protection against lawsuits and judgments requiring an appeal.

 Examples include libel or property damage.
 Professional liability insurance is another option that should be considered.
 This policy covers businesses against professional errors and negligence.

 This is what private medical practices are using to protect against medical malpractice.
 Professional services such as tax services can purchase this professional insurance to protect against lawsuits.
 Many standard business insurance policies can be placed under an umbrella known as a Business Owners Policy (BOP).